Big Creek, Kentucky

 Big Creek is a 4.5 mi long creek in Kentucky, United States whose headwaters are in Leslie County and that flows into the Red Bird River in Clay County.

 A postoffice and village are named for it.

 Its own name is likely purely descriptive of its frequent flooding and high water levels, as it is not otherwise one of the biggest tributaries of Red Bird River.

+Tributaries and post offices

+The mouth of Big Creek is 15 mile upstream on Red Bird River at an altitude of 789 ft above sea level.

+Both the Daniel Boone Parkway and Kentucky Route 80 parallel its course from its mouth to where it splits into Halls and Collins/Couch Forks.